Doberman Ear Crops

 Q: Will I need to make an appointment to get my puppy’s ears cropped?

 Yes, all surgical procedures are by appointment only.
 We strongly recommend a pre-surgical exam and consultation.
 During this time, the doctor will discuss the ear cropping procedure in detail including size and shape of desired crop, risks, post operative care and pain control.
 There will be no charge for the pre-surgical exam and consultation.
 The ear cropping surgery appointments are scheduled on certain days of the week.
 We ask that the owner drops off the puppy in the morning and pick-up him or her up in the afternoon.
+Typically, our ear croppings are booked a month in advance.

 Q: How soon after the surgery will I have to comeback for a recheck?